Bungalow: Chalet bungalow

-A chalet bungalow is a bungalow with a second-story loft.
+A chalet bungalow is a bungalow with a second-storey loft.
 The loft may be extra space over the garage.
 It is often space to the side of a great room with a vaulted ceiling area.
 The building is marketed as a bungalow with loft because the main living areas of the house are on one floor.
-All the convenience of single-floor living still applies and the loft is not expected to be accessed on a daily basis.
+All the convenience of single-floor living still applies, and the loft is not expected to be accessed on a daily basis.

 Some have extra bedrooms in the loft or attic area.
 Such buildings are really one-and-a-half storeys and not bungalows, and are referred to in British English as "chalet bungalows" or as "dormer bungalows".
 "Chalet bungalow" is also used in British English for where the area enclosed within pitched roof contains rooms, even if this comprises a large part of the living area and is fully integrated into the fabric of the property.

 True bungalows do not use the attic.
-Because the attic is not used, the roof pitch can be quite shallow, constrained only by snow load considerations.
+Because the attic is not used, the roof pitch can be quite shallow, constrained only by snow-load considerations.